Was Your Child Bitten by a Dog?

 - Try to obtain contact information from anyone that may have witnessed the attack.

 - Take pictures of your child’s injuries and obtain copies of his or her medical records

 - Do not discuss the matter with the dog’s owner or his or her insurance company until you have had a chance to speak to a lawyer

 - Contact an attorney as soon as you can

 If a dog has bitten your child and caused injuries, you should speak to a lawyer as soon as you can.
-The lawyers of Polito & Associates are experienced dog bite lawyers who know how to get victims to compensation they deserve under Connecticut law.
-To schedule a free case evaluation with one of our attorneys, call Polito & Associates today at (860) 447-3300 or send us an email through our online contact form.
+The lawyers of Polito & Harrington are experienced dog bite lawyers who know how to get victims to compensation they deserve under Connecticut law.
+To schedule a free case evaluation with one of our attorneys, call Polito & Harrington today at (860) 447-3300 or send us an email through our online contact form.